kubernetes-sigs/kubespray/contrib/terraform/openstack/README.md

 #### OpenStack access and credentials

-No provider variables are hardcoded inside `variables.tf` because Terraform supports various authentication method for OpenStack, between identity v2 and v3 API, `openrc` or `clouds.yaml`.
+No provider variables are hardcoded inside `variables.tf` because Terraform supports various authentication methods for OpenStack: the older script and environment method (using `openrc`) as well as a newer declarative method, and different OpenStack environments may support Identity API version 2 or 3.

 These are examples and may vary depending on your OpenStack cloud provider, for an exhaustive list on how to authenticate on OpenStack with Terraform please read the [OpenStack provider documentation](https://www.terraform.io/docs/providers/openstack/).

-##### Recommended method: clouds.yaml
+##### Declarative method (recommended)

-Newer recommended authentication method is to use a `clouds.yaml` file that can be store in:
+The recommended authentication method is to describe credentials in a YAML file `clouds.yaml` that can be stored in:

-* `Current Directory`
+* the current directory
 * `~/.config/openstack`
 * `/etc/openstack`